 Off-site edits also pose a risk.
 In theory, gene editing should be a very precise therapy, meaning that the gene editing tool should break the person's DNA only at the site it was designed to find.
 For CF, the tool would be designed to find the site of the CFTR mutation.

 In practice, gene editing is not perfect.
 Sometimes, gene editing tools break the DNA in the wrong place in the genome.
-An error like this could result in new mutations in other genes and cause unintended consequences, such as an increased risk for cancer.
-For this reason, each gene editing tool must be evaluated individually to determine whether it is precise enough to be used in patients.
+An error like this could result in new mutations in other genes and cause unintended consequences, such as an increased risk for

 Current gene editing technologies rely on the cell's own DNA repair machinery to fix the break in the DNA caused by the gene editing tool.
 However, the cell's DNA repair machinery can only complete its work if the cell undergoes a round of cell division (one cell dividing into two new cells).
 In an adult, a small population of airway stem cells regularly undergo cell division; however, most of the cells in organs like the lung do not divide.
 This could mean that gene editing would not be able to correct CFTR mutations in many lung cells unless the stem cells were specifically targeted.
 New technologies are being developed that might work even in cells that do not divide.
 These new technologies may allow gene editing to work in more cells in the lung.